Spain probes 'Big Four' consultancy firms over excessive working hours

 Like Padilla, he found it became normal to work overtime, sometimes doing 12 hours a day.
 This continued for nine months, from 2020 to 2021, until his contract ended.

 "My life was just work, then I got used to it.
-I didn't realise it, but from Monday to Thursday, 80% of the time I was in the office," he says.
+I didn't realise it, but from Monday to Thursday, 80 per cent of the time I was in the office," he says.

 At this time, the investigators are reviewing all of the companies' contracts to check that everything is in order, including the provisions on mandatory social security payments.